Tremontaine/flux-ui/README.md

 ## Security Note

 Your API key is stored locally in your browser and is never sent to our servers.
-All API requests are made directly from your browser to the BFL API.
+All API requests are made from your browser to your local server, which then forwards them to the BFL API.

 ## Deployment Options

-### Static Site (Limited Functionality)

-You can deploy just the HTML file to any static hosting provider (GitHub Pages, Netlify, etc.).
-However, the image preview functionality won't work due to CORS limitations - users will need to use the "Open Image" button.

-### Full Application (Complete Functionality)
+### Full Application Deployment

-Deploy both the HTML and Node.js server to a provider that supports Node.js (Heroku, Render, Railway, etc.) to preserve the image preview functionality.
+To deploy this application, you need to host both the frontend files (HTML, CSS, JS) and the Node.js server.
+Here are some options:

+1. **Platform as a Service (PaaS)**: Deploy to Heroku, Render, Railway, etc., which support Node.js applications.
+2. **Virtual Private Server (VPS)**: Deploy to a VPS like DigitalOcean, AWS EC2, etc.
+3. **Serverless**: Adapt the server.js to run as serverless functions on platforms like Vercel, Netlify, or AWS Lambda.

+**Important:** Static site hosting services alone (GitHub Pages, etc.) will not work for this application as they cannot run the Node.js server.

+## How It Works

+The application architecture:
+1. Frontend (HTML/CSS/JavaScript) - The UI for interacting with the API
+2. Node.js server (server.js) - Acts as a proxy between the frontend and the BFL API
+3. BFL API - The actual image generation service

+The proxy server is necessary to avoid CORS (Cross-Origin Resource Sharing) issues that would otherwise prevent the browser from directly accessing the BFL API.

 ## Contributing